kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 ### 5 Deleting installed environments

-If you no longer want to have the installed Skyrmion U-Net environments after the Hands-On session, or if there were any issues during the installation process and you want to remove the environment to install the environment with the same name (standard names `skyrmion_unet_cpu` and `skyrmion_unet_gpu` are used in the YAML files) again with another YAML file, execute the following command along with the associated environment name, which is in the following command `skyrmion_unet_cpu` (the standard name for the CPU environment):
+If you no longer want to have the installed Skyrmion U-Net environments after the Hands-On session, or if there were any issues during the installation process and you want to remove the environment to install the environment with the same name (the standard name `skyrmion_unet_cpu` is used for the CPU environment, and `skyrmion_unet_gpu` is used for the GPU environment, in the YAML files) again with another YAML file, execute the following command along with the associated environment name, which is in the following command `skyrmion_unet_cpu` (the standard name for the CPU environment):

 ```
 conda remove -n skyrmion_unet_cpu --all